 Something else interests me too; it is the psychology of the solo musician; this desire to be watched, to be listened to, to be understood and in some cases to be adored.
 It started in the mid 90’s in a North London pub where I witnessed a striking looking American guy playing guitar and singing to a half interested crowd.
 I liked what he was doing, he seemed to me to be pushing at some kind of musical boundary, taking chances and seeing where it would take him.
 We spoke after the gig and later became friends and later still I tried to help him on his way – booking gigs, distributing flyers, organising mail-outs and whatnot.
 I remember once asking him what he wanted to achieve, he said ‘I want to take my music to as wide an audience as possible.’

 Reflecting on that statement, I suspect a lot of musicians would answer that question in a similar way, perhaps with the ultimate dream of performing on the main stage at Glastonbury or some such.
-What I have discovered, partly through my work with the American guy, in reality reaching as wide an audience as possible might not necessarily culminate in playing the big festivals or getting millions of hits on YouTube.
-It might mean your audience amounts to 20 people in your local café and your online presence may mean a few Facebook friends.
+What I discovered, partly through my work with the American guy, is that in reality reaching as wide an audience as possible might not necessarily culminate in a sizeable social-media following, playing the big festivals and getting millions of hits on YouTube.
+It might mean your audience amounts to a few passing strangers in your local café and your online presence may mean the occasional like or follow on Facebook.

 Many, many musicians have become disaffected by the business of music and I have studied one or two well-known examples – Nick Drake being one of them.
 His backstory bears scrutiny, not just because like many artists his work became widely celebrated after his death but because in hindsight, despite his dissatisfaction he had already achieved what a lot of singer-songwriters strive for – label backing and the opportunity to record with excellent production support.
 His reluctance (most likely due to his shyness) to perform live, or be interviewed, certainly contributed to his lack of commercial success.
 He had the time to develop and build on the three albums he had released between 1969 and 1972 but sadly his depression enveloped him and it was not to be.
 He was only 26 years old when he died in1974.